Price Function in Excel

 - Redemption: The bond value per $100 face value that is paid back on the redemption date

 - Frequency: The number of times coupon payments done per year.

 How to use the Price Function in Excel?

 Price Excel function is very simple and easy to use.
-Let’s understands the working of Price Excel Function with examples.
+Let’s understand the working of Price Excel Function with examples.

 Price in Excel Example #1

 Suppose we are given the following data to calculate the price in excel.

-The following screenshot is used illustrates how PRICE function excel is used to price a bond.
+The following screenshot is used to illustrate how PRICE function excel is used to price a bond.

 Things to be Remember while using Excel Price Function